 All in all, you want to aim for a varied diet with enough whole grains, lean protein, and fruits and vegetables and minimal fatty and sugary foods.
-For more tips about working in healthier foods, check out the Optimal Nutrition section of the Go Ask Alice! archive, learn more about the tools from Columbia's Get Balanced initiative, or visit Choosemyplate.gov.
-You can also call your school's health service and make an appointment with, or get a referral for, a nutritionist to create an appropriate food plan for your individual needs.
-At Columbia, use Open Communicator or call x4-2284 to make an appointment.
+For more tips about working in healthier foods, check out the Optimal Nutrition section of the Go Ask Alice! archive, learn more about the tools from Columbia's get balanced! initiative, or visit Choosemyplate.gov.
+You can also call your school's health service and make an appointment with, or get a referral for, a registered dietitian to create an appropriate food plan for your individual needs.
+At Columbia, students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 There are often different culprits outside of the dining hall.
 During the first year at college, some students consume much more alcohol than in the past.
 Although there is no fat in alcohol, calories from alcohol are unusual in that they can't be stored or converted to energy for later use.
 Meaning that calories from alcohol are used first by the body, while calories from food that would otherwise be burned are stored, potentially contributing to weight gain.

 Additionally, many first-year students might not think about exercising or may have trouble finding the time.
 Eating balanced meals and participating in regular physical activity are both major factors in losing or maintaining weight.
 If your concern is avoiding weight gain, keep physical activity in mind as a key ingredient.
 It may help to work out with a friend or schedule your exercise — Columbia students, faculty, and alumni can connect with CU Move to access tools and support for choosing strategies that support being physically active.